JeffHing/angular-cabinet/README.md

 <a drawer-trigger="0" href=""></a>
 ```

-A drawer can have multiple triggers by assigning the drawerTrigger
-directives the same drawer id.
+A drawer can have multiple triggers by assigning the same drawer id.

 ```html
 <a drawer-trigger="0" href="">trigger A</a>